 As soon as you contact the Fisk & Monteleone Law Firm in Rockford, we will go to work.
-We can take the burden off your shoulders by providing:
+Our wrongful death lawyers can take the burden off your shoulders by providing:

 - The kind of caring, personal attention you need at a time like this.

-- You get a lawyer, not a paralegal or assistant.
+- You get a qualified and experienced wrongful death lawyer, not a paralegal or assistant.